What Is a Marriage Contract?

-A marriage contract is a voluntary agreement between two parties who are planning to marry or are already married, which sets out how certain matters will be dealt with should the marriage break down.
-This type of agreement is most often entered into prior to the marriage (referred to as a prenuptial agreement or ‘prenup’) and is a good idea for couples who want to outline, in advance, what will happen to each partner’s assets and finances in the event of a divorce.
+This type of agreement is most often entered into before marriage (referred to as a prenuptial agreement or “prenup”).
+It is a good idea for couples who want to outline, in advance, what will happen to each partner’s assets and finances in the event of separation, divorce, or death.

 What is Included in a Marriage Contract?

-Typically, a marriage contract is drawn up by a prenup lawyer (usually one with experience in family law) in advance of a marriage, and outlines an agreement on matters such as:
+Typically, a marriage contract is drawn up by a family lawyer (usually one with experience in marriage contracts) in advance of marriage and outlines an agreement on matters such as:

 What Cannot be Included in a Marriage Contract?

-- Rights to the matrimonial home: Under the Family Law Act, both parties to a marriage have an equal right to live in the matrimonial home, and this cannot be altered with an agreement to the contrary via a marriage contract.
-Both parties will retain equal rights to remain in the home until a separation agreement signed by both parties or court order for exclusive possession is obtained.
+- Rights to the matrimonial home: Under the Family Law Act, both parties to a marriage have an equal right to live in the matrimonial home, and this cannot be altered with an agreement to the contrary Both parties will retain equal rights to remain in the home unless a separation agreement (signed by both parties) or court order for exclusive possession is obtained.

-- Prenuptial agreements are only for the privileged.
+Myth: Prenuptial agreements are only for the wealthy or privileged.

-- Prenuptial agreements aren’t as binding as any other legal contract.
+Myth: Prenuptial agreements aren’t as binding as other types of legal contracts.

-- You’ll only need prenuptial agreements when you’re about to get married.
+Myth: You only need a prenuptial agreement if you’re about to get married.

-- Prenuptial agreements also apply to same-sex couples.
+Myth: Prenuptial agreements only apply to heterosexual couples.

 Can a Marriage Contract be Set Aside?

 Marriage contracts can be set aside if certain factors are present.
-If any of the following apply, it may be possible to have the agreement invalidated in court:
+If any of the following situations apply, it may be possible to have the marriage agreement invalidated in court:

-- One of the parties was placed under pressure or duress in order to sign;
+- One of the parties was placed under pressure or duress to sign;

 Enforcing a Marriage Contract

 If none of the above applies, it is likely that the agreement will be enforced with the same veracity as a court order.
-Given this, it is extremely important to have any domestic contract thoroughly reviewed by an experienced family law lawyer before signing, in order to ensure your interests are fully protected.
+It is imperative to have any domestic contract thoroughly reviewed by an experienced family law lawyer before signing to ensure your interests are fully protected.

-Contact Our Family Law Lawyers for Assistance in Drafting Marriage Contract
+Contact Our Family Lawyers for Assistance in Drafting Marriage Contracts

 At Gelman & Associates, we can help you draft a marriage contract, or enforce a pre-existing agreement.
-Contact us today to learn how a marriage contract drawn up by experienced family law lawyers can help protect your rights and assets upon separation.
+Contact us today to learn how a marriage contract can help protect your rights and assets.

-With six offices conveniently located throughout Aurora, Barrie, Downtown Toronto, Mississauga North York and Scarborough, we are easily accessible by transit and off-highway.
-Call us at (416) 736-0200 or 1-844-736-0200 or contact us online for a confidential initial consultation.
+With six law offices conveniently located throughout Aurora, Barrie, Downtown Toronto, Mississauga, North York, and Scarborough, we are easily accessible by transit and off-highway.
+Call us at (844) 769-0737 or 1-844-769-0737 or contact us online for an initial confidential consultation.

 A postnuptial agreement is simply a prenuptial agreement that is entered into after marriage and is usually exactly the same as a prenuptial agreement.